MicrosoftDocs/win32/desktop-src/dedup/msft-dedupvolume-enable.md

 Deduplication is disabled by default.

-Certain volumes are not supported for data deduplication—such as any volume that is not NTFS or any volume that is smaller than 100 MB.
+Certain volumes are not supported for data deduplication such as any volume that is not NTFS or any volume that is smaller than 100 MB.
 If you attempt to enable data deduplication for unsupported volumes, the call fails.

 ## Examples